junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Obi-Wan takes a long breath, pulling his thought back to the graffiti arts.
 He thinks he's getting closer.

-The art is very expressional and artist, to say the least.
+The art is very expressional and artistic, to say the least.
 But now he's also fairly certain they're also equally informational.
 The Emperor's suspicion on it being a sign of rebellion's existence might not be entirely unreasonable.

 There are certain color and word combinations that've been repeatedly spotted from different part of the streets, followed closely by a different set of color and unrecognizable characters, usually in green and blue.
 And if the leading combination is in red and has a skeleton or skull somewhere around, no matter how small they are, then no more mysterious characters.